 Hi.
 I'm Clare and I opened Monkitree in May of 2010.
 At Monkitree, I showcase the art and craft work of local artists and some not so local artists and craftspeople whose work I love.
 I hope you enjoy it too.

-I am one person so keeping up the website with current product is not always easy.
-Please take a look at our facebook page too.
+The website is just a small sampling of what is available in the store.
+Please take a look at Facebook and Instagram to see new products. .
 If you see anything there and I have it in stock I am happy to ship or arrange for in store pick up.

 What are your shop hours?